tiby312/glem/readme.md

-Perform linear algebra by chaining adaptors!
-Derive the inverse function for a chain of adaptors, without having to compute the matrix inverse!
+Perform linear algebra by chaining adaptors.
+Derive the inverse function for a chain of adaptors, without having to compute the matrix inverse.

-Instead of passing around rotation or translation matrices, just pass around the information to build these matrices in an adaptor.
+Instead of passing around rotation or translation matrices, just pass around the information to build these matrices.
 Then only when build() is called actually build the matrix.
-This likely avoid a lot of temporary matrices.
+This likely avoids a lot of temporary matrices being created and destroyed when performming long sequences of linear algebra operations.

 ### Example